-The German Corporate Governance Code is geared exclusively toward the conditions found in a German stock corporation (Aktiengesellschaft) and not toward a corporation with general partners (Kommanditgesellschaft auf Aktien) such as Merck KGaA.
+The German Corporate Governance Code is geared exclusively toward the conditions found in a German stock corporation (Aktiengesellschaft) and not toward a corporation with general partners (Kommandit-gesellschaft auf Aktien) such as Merck KGaA.
 Merck KGaA has resolved to apply the Code logically to serve the interests of its shareholders.
 In order to enable shareholders to compare the situation at other companies more easily, we base corporate governance on the conduct recommendations made by the Code Commission relating to management and supervision (governance) and forego having our own, equally permissible, code.
-With one exception, the recommendations of the Code, the intent and meaning of which are applied, were complied with in the past and will continue to be complied with in the future.
+The recommendations of the Code, the intent and meaning of which are applied, were complied with in the period between the last Statement of Compliance and June 14, 2012, i.e. during the period of validity of the version of the Code dated May 26, 2010, with one exception, and since the change in the Code announced on June 15, 2012 with two exceptions.
+In the future, the recommendations of the Code will again be complied with, subject to the approval of the General Meeting.
+Further details can be found on page 103.